Professor Peter Howard

 - 2016 Word, Deed, & Image: Mendicants to the World, Sally Cornelison, Nirit Ben Debby, Peter Howard eds.
 (Turnhout: Brepols)

 - 2016 Studies on Florence and the Italian Renaissance in Honour of F.W.
-Kent:“A paradise where devils dwell”, Peter Howard and Cecilia Hewlett eds.
+Kent, Peter Howard and Cecilia Hewlett eds.
 (Turnhout: Brepols)

 - Journal Articles